Spanish as a second or foreign language: United States

 Spanish is taught in schools all over the United States as a second or foreign language.
 The global number of Spanish-speakers consists of approximately 559 million persons.
 Objectives for Spanish-language education include preparing students to use the language for speaking, listening, reading and writing and to learn about the varied Spanish-speaking cultures as a context in which the language is used.

 Spanish-language education in the United States aims to create global citizens competently able to communicate and collaborate with peoples from other cultures, who may be different from themselves, and thereby able to empathize with others' perspectives and experiences.
 In order to achieve this type of competency, teachers must obtain proficiency and receive training in language acquisition theory and methodology.

 Teacher education requirements

 Some requirements of language teachers are the following: demonstrate a high level of proficiency in listening, speaking, reading and writing; obtain a bachelor's degree in the Spanish language, perform a successful practicum in teaching the language with an experienced supervising teacher, and obtain a teaching license in the state in which the teacher will be employed.

+To teach at a university, you will be required to have a degree in Philology or Translation, a master's degree and a doctorate.
+On the other hand, to give private Spanish classes there are no mandatory requirements, although it is advisable to have specific training in Spanish as a foreign language.